Updated March 14, 2023

 Frankly, all of Edmonds could be considered fine dining, destination restaurants, from the coffee shops serving more than coffee and that one celebrated fish market in the center of town, serving more than the fresh catch of the day, to these special, specialty restaurants serving you, their favorite customer.

-Kahlo’s Cantina (102 Main St.) opened April 22 to rave reviews — and 400 hungry diners — serving up authentic, upscale Mexican cuisine, with a grand opening on Cinco de Mayo planned.
-Named after Mexican artist Frida Kahlo, the new restaurant owned by Claudia Arechiga is perfectly situated right next to the ferry terminal for picturesque views and special occasions.
+Kahlo’s Cantina (102 Main St.) opened April 22 to rave reviews — and 400 hungry diners — serving up authentic, upscale Mexican cuisine.
+Named after Mexican artist Frida Kahlo, the restaurant owned by Claudia Arechiga is perfectly situated right next to the ferry terminal for picturesque views and special occasions.